Why Most Breakouts Fail

 By the time price is pushing through a key level, it’s usually been trending hard already.
 Momentum traders pile in, RSI readings spike, and the short-term move becomes overbought.

 That means the breakout happens after most of the move has already occurred.
-Momentum exhaustion sets in just as traders are getting excited — the worst possible time to enter.
+Momentum exhaustion sets in which is the worst possible time to enter.

 The market then mean-reverts to digest the prior move, punishing late buyers and rewarding those who fade extremes.

-Even the most disciplined and experienced breakout traders in the world — the ones that have won trading championships— admit that only about 45% of their trades actually work.
+Even the most disciplined and experienced breakout traders in the world (I’m talking about the ones that have won trading championships) admit that only about 45% of their trades actually work.

-That statistic surprises most beginners, but it reveals a deeper truth: breakout trading isn’t about being right often; it’s about making more when right than you lose when wrong.
+That statistic surprises most beginners, but it reveals breakout trading isn’t about being right often; it’s about making more when right than you lose when wrong.

 The edge comes from position sizing, risk control, and timing exits, not from predicting every breakout perfectly.

-A 45% win rate can be highly profitable if the average winner is 4 times the size of the average loser — but that requires patience, conviction, and discipline most traders lack after a few failed breakouts in a row.
+A 45% win rate can be highly profitable if the average winner is 4 times the size of the average loser.

 How to Trade Breakouts More Intelligently

 Wait for Retests: The highest-probability breakouts often retest the breakout zone.
-Buying the pullback to support instead of the initial spike filters out false moves.
+Buying the pullback to support instead of the initial breakout filters out false moves.

 Trade in Context: The breakout should align with a higher-timeframe trend and overall market trend.

-Avoid Obvious Levels: Breakouts from overly visible chart patterns (triangle, wedge, double top) attract too many participants and too little follow-through.
+Avoid Obvious Levels: Breakouts from overly visible chart patterns (triangle, wedge, double top) attract too many participants and becomes overcrowded.